r09521516/wordle/README.md

 - Gray means no such letter in the final answer.
 - Green means the letter is in a right place.
-- Red means letter is not in a right place.
+- Orange means letter is not in a right place.

 Page: https://r09521516.github.io/wordle/